 Interpretation Equipment to Bring the World to Your Ears

 Language interpretation equipment can be divided into two categories: equipment for use by the interpreter, and equipment for use by the audience.

-The most sophisticated way to avoid distracting audience members is to use an enclosed interpretation booth.
+Enclosed interpretation booths are used to avoid distracting audience members.
 Fully soundproof, they create an on-site workplace for interpreters to listen and interpret languages at busy international events.
 An interpretation booth is the best way for an interpreter to work at a conference, provided there’s space to set one up.

-A well-known and commonly utilized piece of interpretation equipment is a mic headset, enabling interpreters to hear the speaker at a live event and interpret into a target language.
-This option limits the number of wires on a desk and keeps an interpreter’s hands-free.
+A well-known and commonly utilized piece of interpretation equipment is a mic headset, enabling interpreters to hear the speaker at a live event and interpret it into a target language.
+This option limits the number of wires on a desk and keeps an interpreter’s hands free.